 A CAM deviation is defined as any regulatory action taken that is outside of the range of actions described in the CAM.
 A CAM deviation may be considered for a situation that results in an inappropriate level of regulatory attention when entered into the CAM.

+Deviations from the CAM shall be approved by the Region II Regional Administrator and the NRR Office Director.

 Deviations from the CAM shall be communicated to the licensee in an assessment follow-up letter or end-of-cycle assessment letter.
 The letter shall be made publicly available after the licensee is notified of the deviation.